 - Messaging – people are striving for normal, what can you do to serve this need, now?

 - Reviews – Go through your database of clients and ask them to review your service or business.
 This is not only a great way to stay connected to them, but it also can provide some additional insight into what you can be doing better or adding to what you already do.

 Here is a helpful article on this and a few other ideas to marketing your business during slow times

 Re-Strategize your marketing

-Think of this as an opportunity to revisit the areas in your business that you have been neglecting and haven’t had time for.
-Once you’d identified them, start to put together a plan for long term actions.
+Think of this as an opportunity to revisit the areas in your business that you have been neglecting.
+Once you’ve identified them, start to put together a plan for long-term actions.
 Setting a 5-year goal can really help you strategize overall growth and put things into perspective for where you want to end up.
 Stay forward thinking for your business.

 My team is here to help.
-We have an extensive knowledge base of messaging content that is ready for your online audience to respond t0.
+Rady with an extensive knowledge base of content that is ready for your audience to respond t0.
 We can adapt to an online model in a matter of hours and keep small to medium businesses thriving.
 We are eager to help and waiting for your questions.
 Reach out to us today!